 Method 4: Move it away from other wifi signals

-If you are using a Bluetooth keyboard / Wireless keyboard , then make sure that there are no strong signals between keyboard and computer.
+If you are using a Bluetooth keyboard / Wireless keyboard , then make sure that there are no strong Wifi signals interference between keyboard and computer.
 If you have placed your router on the same side or very near to CPU or laptop, try to move it to the other side (From the keyboard) or move it a bit far away from CPU.

 Method 5: Check battery